engintoklu/sheldon.vim/README.md

 When you are in a Sheldon buffer, switch to INSERT mode, and write your command.
 When you hit ENTER, your command will be executed.
 You don't have to be at the last line to execute a command.
-You can go to previous lines, and hit ENTER in INSERT mode to execute that line.
+You can go to previous lines, edit them, and hit ENTER in INSERT mode to execute that line.
-This feature makes the entire Sheldon buffer your command history.
+This feature makes the entire Sheldon buffer your editable command history.

+To quit Sheldon, you can simply destroy the buffer by switching to NORMAL mode or in INSERT mode, hit Ctrl+d.

 Sheldon can understand the outputs of gcc and python.
 For example, when you execute the following line in Sheldon: